 In recent years the species roses have died and been removed from the east and west borders.
 An attempt to re-establish the species there in the late 1990s failed due to Rose Sickness.
 Rose cultivars continue to occupy the beds in the central area, as shown in the leaflets reproduced below.
 In the 1990s there were over fifty different species and more than a hundred rose cultivars.
 In the present day Rose Garden there are over 60 beds and more than twenty Climbers but there are very few species roses remaining.

 Below are copies of various Rose Garden leaflets.
 These were single sheets of paper with an introduction on the front and plan of the Rose Garden layout on the rear.

 Archived Rose Garden leaflets

 The 1¾ minute video clip below describing the Rose Garden when it was first established, is an excerpt from the cine film Cardiff City of Flowers, produced by the Cardiff Parks Department c.1960.
 (The audio on this video clip is a little distorted.)

-The photograph of the Rose Garden was taken from a crane which was being used to take down an old Cedar tree near the westerly toilet building in August 2008.
+The photograph of the Rose Garden shown below was taken from a crane which was being used to take down an old Cedar tree near the westerly toilet building in August 2008.